EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Related Work

 \paragraph{Distributing Computation across Ground and Space.} Hybrid ground-space architectures exploit inexpensive ground computation. \textsc{AdaEO} \cite{10697471} and \textsc{Serval}~\cite{serval} bifurcate queries between the ground stations and satellites, combining prior information with onboard machine learning to determine image utility.
 This utility informs dynamic image compression and image downlink ordering.
-Serval is the most similar prior work, and we improve on with global context at the ground with local adaptation at the satellite, enabling \earthsight~to scale to multi-purpose, global scenarios.
+We improve on \textsc{Serval} with global context at the ground with local adaptation at the satellite, enabling \earthsight~to scale to multi-purpose, global scenarios.

-\paragraph{Stochastic Boolean Function Evaluation.} The problem our satellite runtime addresses is a well-studied optimization problem known as Stochastic Boolean Function Evaluation (SBFE)~\cite{Guo2010StochasticBS}.
-The objective in SBFE is to find an evaluation policy that minimizes the expected cost required to determine the truth value of a Boolean function.
+\paragraph{Stochastic Boolean Function Evaluation.} The problem our satellite runtime addresses is an NP-hard optimization problem known as Stochastic Boolean Function Evaluation (SBFE)~\cite{deshpande2016approximation}.
+The objective is to find an evaluation policy that minimizes the expected cost required to determine the truth value of a Boolean function.
 The outcome of each test (filter) is not known until the cost of running it has been paid.
-SFBE is NP-hard~\cite{Kaplan1994}.
-Exact methods based on dynamic programming or value iteration exist but have runtime exponential in the number of tests, rendering them intractable.
-Therefore, we use an approximate solution with a greedy cost-benefit heuristic, a common approach that iteratively selects the next test that maximizes the ratio of expected information gain per unit of cost~\cite{Deshpande2007StochasticKE}.
-While greedy strategies do not guarantee optimality, they have been shown to provide robust empirical performance for SFBE.
+Exact methods based on dynamic programming or value iteration exist but have exponential runtime in the number of tests, rendering them intractable.
+Therefore, we use an approximate solution with a submodular cost-benefit heuristic, a common approach that iteratively selects the next test that maximizes objective progress per unit of cost~\cite{golovin2011adaptive}.
+While greedy strategies do not guarantee optimality, they have been shown to provide robust empirical performance.